tatsuya087/Batch-Folders/README.md

    - Run `BatchFolders.exe`.
    - Click "Add Set" and give it a name.
    - Enter the folder names you want to create (one per line).
-   - Click "Save & Update Menu".
+   - Click "Save & Update".

 3. **Use from Context Menu**
    - Right-click on your Desktop or inside any folder.